-• In derogation from Recommendation G.12 GCGC to refrain from premature payment of variable remuneration components in the event of termination of a Management Board contract, all lock-up periods relating to investments in Henkel preferred shares that are financed by the recipient (share deferral) end if said recipient dies.
-By the same token, LTI entitlements with regard to outstanding tranches are settled on the basis of budget figures and paid to the heirs.
+• The Corporation derogates from Recommendation G.12 GCGC - according to which, in the event of termination of a Management Board contract, the payment of any outstanding variable remuneration components attributable to the period up to termination of the contract should be based on the originally agreed targets and comparison parameters and in accordance with the due dates or lock-up periods specified in the contract - insofar as all lock-up periods relating to investments in Henkel preferred shares (in line with the current remuneration system) that are financed by the recipients (share deferral) end if said recipient leaves the company or dies.
+By the same token, if the recipient dies, LTI entitlements with regard to outstanding tranches are settled on the basis of budget figures and paid to the heirs.